story51915

 CP Is that good enough?

-RG ...it's adequate.
+RG It's adequate.

-You think over the prompt again.
-And you can easily give him something vague, something rehearsed.
 Yet, the more you consider it, the more you feel compelled to explore what you're really thinking.
 And he's right - he's already given his honest answer.
 It's only fair you give yours.

 RG I suppose it’s less about what I want, but more who I want to be.